camunda/camunda-docs/docs/components/best-practices/architecture/deciding-about-your-stack-c7.md

 ---
-title:  Deciding About Your Camunda Platform 7 Stack
+title:  Deciding about your Camunda 7 stack
 stakeholders: Architecture
 tags:
     - Architecture